 You can specify environment variables when you edit the SCM inventory source itself.
 For some scripts, this will be sufficient, however, this is not a secure way to store secret information that gives access to cloud providers or inventory.

 The better way is to create a new credential type for the inventory script you are going to use.
 The credential type will need to specify all the necessary types of inputs.
 Then, when you create a credential of this type, the secrets will be stored in an encrypted form.
 If you apply that credential to the inventory source, the script will have access to those inputs like environment variables or files.

 If the inventory source contains static content, it may be desirable to automatically update its content whenever the SHA-1 hash of its source project changes.
-This can be done by configuring the inventory source to Update on Project Change.
+This can be done by configuring the inventory source to Update on Project Update.